Support

 SB 300 HB 461 Economic Development - Rural Readiness Program and Rural Maryland Capacity Building Fund - Establishment Sen. Katie Hester (9-D)

-In the Senate - Second Reading Passed with Amendments (3/3)
+In the House - Second Reading Passed (4/8)

 SB 305 HB 507 Qualifying Nonprofit Organizations - Incarcerated Individual Training and Reentry Grant Fund - Extension Sen. Shelly Hettleman (11-D)